 Leukemia and Hodgkin lymphoma

-Leukemia Leukemias read more and Hodgkin lymphoma Hodgkin Lymphoma Hodgkin lymphoma is a type of lymphoma distinguished by the presence of a particular kind of cancer cell called a Reed-Sternberg cell.
-The cause is unknown.
-Lymph nodes enlarge but are usually... read more are uncommon during pregnancy.
+Leukemia Leukemias and Hodgkin lymphoma Hodgkin Lymphoma Hodgkin lymphoma is a cancer of a type of white blood cell called lymphocytes and is distinguished from other lymphomas by the presence of a particular kind of cancer cell called a Reed-Sternberg... read more are uncommon during pregnancy.
 The anticancer drugs typically used to treat these cancers increase the risk of miscarriage and birth defects.

 Because leukemias can become fatal rapidly, women are treated as soon as possible, without waiting to allow the fetus to mature.